mcveanlab/mccortex/README.md

 to the AUTHORS file.
 Code should compile on mac/linux with clang/gcc without errors or warnings.

 More on the [wiki](https://github.com/mcveanlab/mccortex/wiki/Contributing)

+Unit tests are run with `make test` and integration tests with `cd tests; ./run`.
+Both of these test suites are run automatically with Travis CI when commits are pushed to GitHub.

 Static analysis can be run with [cppcheck](http://cppcheck.sourceforge.net):